 About us

-They put out two eps on their own label, Smoke + Mirrors, which they shared with pals Walker Kong.
-Not long after, Susan left the band to tune Buddy Holly's double's guitar and Amanda and Brian signed as a duo to File 13 records, in Philadelphia Pa.
+They eventually released two quickly-sold-out eps, the self-titled "Triangle" and "Peek Meeter", on their own label, Smoke + Mirrors.
+Not long after, Susan left the band to tune pseudo Buddy Holly's guitar and Amanda and Brian signed as a duo to File 13 records, from Philadelphia Pa.
 File 13 released Triangle's debut record, "*", in 2001.
 Triangle bought a computer to replace the boombox, trekked to the east coast a few times, got some parking tickets.
-They were, as it turned out, the first US band to tour and perform using Ableton Live software.
-Triangle began to tour and play with a wide variety of bands, and found their way to a couple of CMJ's in NYC (our spiritual homeland), the 2006 All Tomorrow's Parties in the UK, and and SXSW in TX.
+In 2001 they were also the first US band to tour and perform using Ableton Live software (thanks to some handy connections.)
+Triangle continued to tour and play with a wide variety of bands, and found their way to a couple of CMJ's in NYC (our spiritual homeland), the 2006 All Tomorrow's Parties in the UK, and and SXSW in TX.
+Eventually, Chicago's Essay Records released 'Decimal Places', Triangle's 2nd album, in 2006.

-In their journeys, they have played with many fine and weird practicioners of contemporary music, like The Beachwood Sparks, The Shins, RTX, So So Many White White Tigers, Ted Leo and the Pharmacists, the late great Dismemberment Plan, Deerhoof, The Flying Luttenbachers, Kreamy 'Lectric Santa, The Busy Signals, Bobby Conn, Numbers, The Mates of State, Fruitbats, Broadcast, Marc Almond, Blonde Redhead, The Mae Shi, O'Death, The Coachwhips, C.R.A.C.K.
+In their journeys, they have played with many fine and weird luminaries of contemporary music, like The Beachwood Sparks, The Shins, RTX, So So Many White White Tigers, Ted Leo and the Pharmacists, the late great Dismemberment Plan, Deerhoof, The Flying Luttenbachers, Kreamy 'Lectric Santa, The Busy Signals, Bobby Conn, Numbers, The Mates of State, Fruitbats, Broadcast, Marc Almond, Blonde Redhead, The Mae Shi, O'Death, The Coachwhips, C.R.A.C.K.
 We Are Rock, Mochipet, and many many others.
-Chicago's Essay Records released 'Decimal Places', Triangle's 2nd album, in 2006.

 go home